yeniyen123/My-BMI-Calculator/README.md

 - Build an interactive program that takes user input.
 - Help users easily understand their BMI status and gain advice respective to their status.

 *Side-note: My motivation for this project came from my brother and me looking for a reliable BMI calculator online.
-We noticed that many websites don’t support the unit options we needed, so I decided to make one myself, since we need to track our body for our health goals.*
+We noticed that many websites are confusing or don’t support the unit options we needed, so I decided to make one myself, since we need to track our body for our health goals.*

 ## My Process
 - I made a pseudocode first on what I wanted the output to be.